Fixitfetish/fpga_potpourri/VHDL/axi4s/readme.md

 ## Best Practice

+* Assert the outgoing TREADY and ignore the incoming TVALID during reset to flush the upstream pipeline.
 * Adjust the data width to the actually required throughput and avoid an unnecessary wide bus with only few valid cycles.
 Upsize as late as possible and downsize as soon as possible.
   This will reduce FPGA resources required for routing and pipelining and most-likely makes